[Images of indigenous people shown in this post were taken with enthusiastic consent and appropriate compensation. Learn more.]

 Being a Plus-Size traveler on Uros

-Although culturally, people in large bodies are encouraged not to acknowledge the unique needs of larger bodies, travel has a way of inviting us to step into the realities of our embodiment that can be both empowering and challenging for plus-size travelers.
+Although culturally, people in large bodies are encouraged not to acknowledge the unique needs of our larger bodies, travel has a way of inviting us to step into the realities of our embodiment that can be both empowering and challenging for plus-size travelers.

 In an effort to engage this aspect of travel more realistically, you’ll find that many of my travel guides, itineraries, and trip reports include a frank reporting on what it was like to be a person who identifies as fat in that location.